karaposu/indented-logger/README.md

 # IndentedLogger

-IndentedLogger is a powerful yet simple wrapper around Python's standard `logging` package that adds automatic indentation and enhanced formatting support to your logs.
+**IndentedLogger** is a powerful yet simple wrapper around Python's standard `logging` package that adds automatic indentation and enhanced formatting support.
 It visually represents the hierarchical structure and depth of your logging messages, making it easier to understand the flow of execution in complex systems.

 ## Table of Contents